YANG-DB/linked-knowledge/LINKEDIN_POST.md

 ## The Spark of an Idea

 Like many professionals, I've been building my LinkedIn network for years.
-But I realized something: **I had no real visual understanding of my network**.
+I often wanted to actually view the relationship network **I had no real visual understanding of my network**.
 Who are my most connected companies?
 How has my network grown over time?
 What patterns exist in my professional connections?

-That simple curiosity led me on an unexpected journey—one where **AI became my coding partner** to build something I'd never attempted before.
+That simple curiosity led me on a journey where **AI became my coding partner** to build something completely without coding (which is not my usual way 😅)

 ---